Swimming with Sharks: Home media

-Swimming with Sharks was first released on DVD by Lionsgate on August 12, 1998.
-For the film's tenth anniversary, Lionsgate released a Special Edition DVD on June 7, 2005.
-The DVD includes audio commentary from Huang, Whaley, and Spacey, as well as featurettes including "Back to the Tank: 10 Years Later", a retrospective piece about the making of the film.
+Swimming with Sharks was first released on DVD by Trimark Home Video on August 12, 1998.
+For the film's tenth anniversary, Lionsgate Home Entertainment released a Special Edition DVD on June 7, 2005.
+The DVD includes audio commentary from Huang, Whaley and Spacey, as well as featurettes including "Back to the Tank: 10 Years Later", a retrospective piece about the making of the film.
 It received a Blu-ray release on July 19, 2021, from UK company Fabulous Films.

 Stage adaptation

 A stage adaptation penned by Michael Lesslie had its world premiere at London's Vaudeville Theatre in October 2007.
 The play starred Christian Slater as Buddy, Matt Smith as Guy, Arthur Darvill as Rex and Helen Baxendale as Dawn.
 Academy Award nominee Demián Bichir opened a Spanish version of the play in Mexico City in January 2012.

 A Singapore theatre company, PANGDEMONiUM!, opened the play in Singapore at Drama Centre from 20 September to 7 October 2012.
 The play starred Adrian Pang as Buddy, George Young as Guy and Janice Koh as Dawn.